I love it when someone asks me a question about how I came to faith in Christ, that is, my journey to faith.

 3. I shared two or three formative experiences to the story of my ministry calling.

-Having setup the foundation of my relationship with Christ, I then told my story of answering the call to ministry.
+Having set up the foundation of my relationship with Christ, I then told my story of answering the call to ministry.

-I told of the life changing question my friend asked me.
+I told of the life-changing question my friend asked me.

 I told of the dream that the Sunday school teacher had.

-I told of the struggle in my own young soul as I wrestled with a sense of calling while I was a young teen.
+I told of the struggle in my young soul as I wrestled with a sense of calling while I was a young teen.

 At each part of the story, I kept the focus on God’s activity and my response.